 Day 6 … 7th August 2015

-Right.
-Now I’m going back to my new friends, immerse in the beauty of this country, smell the forest, listen to the distant cow bells, watch the setting of the summer sun, and feel the present here.
+The blog can wait but not the company.
+So I’m going to mingle with my new friends, immerse in the beauty of the countryside, smell the forest, listen to distant cow bells, watch the setting summer sun, absorb in the changing colours from day to night and feel the present here and now.